ilyarudyak/SuperDuo/README.md

 3. We refactor buttons.
 We don't use service and we don't add a book to DB automatically.
 Now we have: a) `Clear` button - just clear screen (doesn't delete from DB); b) `Add` button - adds a book to DB.
 4. We created `Book` class and store an instance in a member variable.
 We assign the value after search and than we use it for creating book details layout.
 5. We add scan functionality to `MainActivity` and a `Scanner` button to `ActionBar`.
 We use `ZXing` library as described in Mark Murphy manual.
 After scanning is performed we create new BookSearchFragment with ISBN field filled in.
 Fragment behavior after that depends on live search option.
 6. We use `Picasso library` to download book covers.
+And we refactor book details layout - it renders poorly on our devices (Nexus 5 etc.) both for portrait and landscape.
+7. We add `setRetainInstance(true)` to retain fragment instance after configuration change (usually - after rotation).

 ## Design
 ### Buttons